How to Increase Sales with 5 Easy Tips

 - Tips for using your competition to your advantage

-You can’t always rely on your existing customers to hit your sales targets.
-Existing customers are always looking for ways to reduce costs in their businesses and maybe you and your product or service were one of those costs?
+You cannot always rely on your existing customers to hit your sales targets.
+Existing customers are always looking for ways to reduce costs, and maybe you and your product or service were one of those costs?

 Sales Tip 2.
 Educate yourself on the competition

-If you truly want to be able to sell against your competition, you’d better know them… inside and out.
+If you truly want to be able to sell against your competition, you had better know them… inside and out.
 You need to know about their marketing and promotion, their sales campaigns, their products and services, their strengths and weaknesses and much of this in the public domain.

 Not War & Peace but a specific document, written down, with a focused plan of how the team or business is going to secure business.

-It does not need to be any more than a page of A 4 but without a proper sales plan in place, most people will miss opportunities that they could have converted and miss other opportunities they weren’t even aware of.
+It does not need to be any more than one page of A4, but without a proper sales plan in place, most people will miss opportunities that they could have converted, and miss other opportunities they were not even aware of.

 I have spoken to many managers throughout the year that had stopped doing sales meetings, stopped doing joint field visits with their team and stopped checking their sales pipelines.
 Surprised?

-When I’d ask them when the last sales meeting they conducted with their entire team was, they’d say things like… “It costs a lot to get everyone together for a whole day” or “I don’t know what we’d do for an entire day”.
+When I would ask them when the last sales meeting they conducted with their entire team was, they would say things like, “It costs a lot to get everyone together for a whole day”, or, “I don't know what we’d do for an entire day”.

-I am afraid that it doesn’t give you a lot of faith, does it?
+I am afraid that it does not give you a lot of faith, does it?

 Sales Tip 5.
 Sharpen up your sales skills